-Just like the human body, plant-based foods have their own built-in defense mechanisms.
-When humans eat certain foods with these defenses, the body can actually ingest and invest in those same defenses.
+Just like the human body, plant-based foods have built-in defense mechanisms.
+When humans eat certain foods with these defenses, the body can ingest and invest in those same defenses.
 This is why current health trends boast hot topic words such as antiviral, antibacterial, and anti-fungal.
-Yet, besides the implication of cold-fighting properties, do we really know what these terms mean?
+Yet, besides the implication of cold-fighting properties, do we know what these terms mean?
 Beyond simply understanding the terms, do we know how these substances work in the human body, where to obtain the best sources of them, and what the best way is to ingest them?

 If you already know the answers to this question, then you’re far ahead of the rest of us!
 If you don’t, read on further to find out.

 Antiviral refers to a property that fights viruses.
 So, let’s start our education on antiviral by unpacking what a virus is and how natural antiviral foods can help fight it.

 Viruses cause diseases, some serious and some not so serious.
 They are “tiny package[s]” of DNA or RNA “jacketed in a protein covering.”
 The only goal of a virus is to create more viruses, which is exactly what happens when a virus infects a cell.
 Once the infected cell dies, it releases all of the newly created viruses that go on to infect more cells, and so on.

 While the human body is designed to fight viruses on its own, medicine has advanced to help fight viruses with specially devised medicines called antivirals.
 Many natural products are being used to create ever newer and more effective antivirals, yet what if we simply consumed the antiviral product in its natural food state?
 This is the idea behind ingesting foods with antiviral properties.